hamdankalyar/JS-Code-Challenges-Hub/README.md

 # JS Challenges Repository

-Welcome to the Code Challenges Repository!
+Welcome to the JS Challenges Repository!
 This repository is designed to help coders enhance their skills through a series of JavaScript challenges.
 You can also contribute to this repository by following the guidelines mentioned in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## Challenges